Akuli/catris/README.md

 Try to collaborate and make the best use of everyone's blocks.

+## PuTTY

+If you use Windows, you can play the game with telnet on the Windows command prompt, but it isn't ideal:
+- Blue blocks are dark blue and hard to see against the black background.
+- Each square looks a bit more wide than tall.
+- Drill blocks don't have a gray background like they're supposed to have.

+To fix these problems, you can [install PuTTY](https://www.putty.org/).
+Use these PuTTY settings to connect to catris:
+- Session:
+    - Host Name: localhost (or the IP address of a server)
+    - Port: 12345
+    - Connection type: Raw
+- Terminal:
+    - Local echo: Force off
+    - Local line editing: Force off

+Click "Open" after filling in the settings.

 ## Troubleshooting

 - On some systems, the `stty` and `nc` commands must be ran at once using e.g. `&&` as shown above,